microsoft/all-things-azure/README.md

   📌 *Resources*: Check out the [`project-stormbreaker/`](./project-stormbreaker) directory for Terraform scripts, Kubernetes manifests, and documentation to reproduce the simulation environment.
 These resources correspond to the blog’s scenario of running complex **HPC workloads on Azure** at scale, enabling you to follow along with the deployment steps.

 - **Visualize ROI of GitHub Copilot Usage** – *(All Things Azure blog post by Xuefeng Yin)*.
 This guide explains how to visualize the return on investment (ROI) of using GitHub Copilot in your projects.
-  📌 *Submodule*: The [`visualize-roi-of-ghcp-usage/`](./visualize-roi-of-ghcp-usage) directory is a submodule pointing to the original repository at `https://github.com/satomic/copilot-usage-advanced-dashboard`.
+  📌 *Submodule*: The [`visualize-roi-of-ghcp-usage`](https://github.com/satomic/copilot-usage-advanced-dashboard) directory is a submodule pointing to the original repository.
 It contains tools and dashboards to help you measure and visualize the impact of GitHub Copilot on your development workflow. *(Read the full article on the blog for detailed instructions and insights.)*

 > **Note:** More samples will be added over time as new posts are published on the *All Things Azure* blog.
 Be sure to watch ★ this repository for updates.
 We aim to keep the code up-to-date with Azure’s evolving services and best practices.